Powerlearnproject/se-day1-assignment-l-hjab/README.md

 Agile development emerged as a response to the inefficiencies of traditional Waterfall models, emphasizing flexibility, collaboration, and iterative development.

 List and briefly explain the phases of the Software Development Life Cycle.
-1.planning - identify the software requirement ,planning and identifying objectives.
+1. planning - identify the software requirement ,planning and identifying objectives.
-2.requirement analysis - identify the final user specification.
+2. requirement analysis - identify the final user specification.
-3.design - building the framework and designing the software.
+3. design - building the framework and designing the software.
-4.coding and implementstion- coding using programming languages
+4. coding and implementstion- coding using programming languages
-5. testing - examine the software for any bugs and glitches 6.deploment- after testing the software is deployed ready for use.
+5. testing - examine the software for any bugs and glitches
+6. deploment- after testing the software is deployed ready for use.
-7.maintenance- frequents maintance are done to keep the software upto date.
+7. maintenance- frequents maintance are done to keep the software upto date.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Agile model is a software development approach that  focuses on delivering small, incremental improvements to a product rather than completing it in a single phase.
 Agile promotes adaptability to changing requirements and continuous customer feedback.Agile is ideal for projects requiring flexibility, frequent updates, and collaboration.
 Iterative Development – Work is broken into small, manageable iterations (or sprints).
 Customer Collaboration – Frequent interaction with stakeholders ensures the product meets expectations.